 Graphite/Carbon fiber contains up to 95% carbon and yields the highest ultimate tensile strength.
 That’s the force required to pull both ends of any length until it breaks.
 Carbon fiber has the greatest compressive strength and stiffness strength of all laminates and that is what separates carbon fiber from fiberglass.

 Carbon fiber is roughly 5 times stiffer by weight than fiberglass E type and 4.5 stiffer than S glass by weight.

 So what does this mean in the construction of a Pickleball paddle.
 Well a little less weight by fractions of an ounce but a significantly harder hitting surface.
-Because it is stiffer the ball bounces off the paddle faster and with more energy helping deliver more power, but less control.
+Because it is stiffer the paddle face transmits more of the balls energy over a larger area and the ball doesn’t bounce off the paddle as fast and with and with as much energy helping deliver more control but developing less power.

 In reality the core has more to do with the paddle feel but it is the paddle surface that transmits the energy to the core.

 One thing to note when you are looking at Carbon paddles is it should not have an aluminum core as carbon degrades aluminum.
 Nomex or Polypropylene cores are fine.

 Fiberglass is the most widely used out of any composite material available.
 This is mainly due to its relative low cost, and good all round physical properties.
 It also offers some of the highest strength to weight ratios compared to carbon fiber and is a much tougher material as it has a better ability to “give” when impacted.
 There are 2 basic types of fiberglass available, regular E glass and S glass.
 S Glass has just over a 20% strength advantage compared to E glass and from a strength point of view it is very close to carbon fiber.